COMS 4160: Introduction to Computer Graphics

 9 October 27th: The Graphics Pipeline October 29th: Animation: Kinematics

-10 November 2nd: No class: University Holiday November 5th: Assignment Clinic
+10 November 2nd: No class: University Holiday November 5th: Assignment Clinic (Mandatory attendance)

-11 November 10th: Physically based Animation November 12th: Assignment Clinic
+11 November 10th: Physically based Animation November 12th: Assignment Clinic (Mandatory attendance)

-12 November 17th: Research Topics November 19th: Assignment Clinic
+12 November 17th: Research Topics November 19th: Assignment Clinic (Mandatory attendance)

 13 November 24th: Graphics and Vision November 26th: No class: Indigenous Peoples’ Day / Thanksgiving